Time Zones in Thailand

 Daylight Saving Time in Thailand

 Thailand does not observe daylight saving time.
-Clocks do not move forward or backward during the year, so Asia/Bangkok remains UTC+7 throughout all months.
+The country remains on UTC+7 all year, so clocks do not move forward or backward at any point during the year.

 No regions within Thailand use a different daylight saving rule from the rest of the country.
-Bangkok and every other listed city, including Chiang Mai, Udon Thani, Chon Buri, and Hat Yai, follow the same year-round standard time with no regional DST variation.
+Bangkok and every other major city in Thailand follow the same standard time continuously, so there is no internal regional variation to account for.

 Frequently Asked Questions